Harsh Vardhan Shringla

-Harsh Vardhan Shringla (born 1 May 1962) is a retired Indian diplomat of the Indian Foreign Service who is currently serving as the Member of the Rajya Sabha having being nominated by President of India.
-He has previously served as Foreign Secretary of India and India's Ambassador to the United States, High Commissioner to Bangladesh, and Ambassador to Thailand.
-He is also a Viksit Bharat Distinguished Fellow from January 2025.
+Harsh Vardhan Shringla is a retired Indian Foreign Service officer and currently serving as the Member of the Rajya Sabha, having been nominated by the President of India since 2025.
+He was the Chief Coordinator for India's G20 Presidency in 2023, has served as Foreign Secretary of India from 2020 to 2022, India's Ambassador to the United States, the High Commissioner to Bangladesh and the Ambassador to Thailand.

 Educational background

 Born in Bombay, Shringla was schooled at Mayo College, Ajmer and received a B.A. from St. Stephen's College, Delhi.
-He worked in private industry in India prior to joining the Indian Foreign Service (IFS).
-He since has published papers on conflict prevention, economic diplomacy, the Indian diaspora, and India-Bangladesh relations.
+He worked in private industry in India prior to joining the Indian Foreign Service (IFS) in 1984.
+He has published papers on conflict prevention, economic diplomacy, the Indian diaspora, and India-Bangladesh relations.

 Diplomatic career

-Shringla joined the IFS in 1984 and spent 38 years in the service.
-He held a variety of positions both in New Delhi, at the headquarters of the MEA, and abroad at Indian diplomatic missions.
+Shringla spent 38 years in the Indian Foreign Service and held a variety of positions both in New Delhi, at the headquarters of the MEA, and abroad at Indian diplomatic missions.
 He was posted in France (as part of India's Mission to UNESCO), the Permanent Mission of India to the United Nations in New York City, Vietnam (at the consulate-general and embassy in Hanoi and Ho Chi Minh City, respectively), Israel, and South Africa (at the consulate-general in Durban).